MicrosoftDocs/power-platform/power-platform/admin/delete-users.md

 Although you deleted the user's account, you're still paying for the license.
 To stop paying for the license, follow the procedures in [Delete a user from your organization](/microsoft-365/admin/add-users/delete-a-user?view=o365-worldwide).
 Or, you can assign the license to another user.
 It won't be assigned to anyone automatically.

-## About deleted users
+### About deleted users

 When a user is deleted from the Microsoft 365 admin center, the user isn't removed from environments in which they're active.
-Instead, the user's status is set to **Disabled** in Dynamics 365.
+Instead, the user's status is set to **Disabled** in Power Platform.

 The following lists the scenarios when a user is deleted: